Conservative Dental Bonding Is a Quick and Affordable Way to Restore Your Smile

 - Severe stains, particularly internal discoloration

 Bonding is considered a cosmetic treatment, and it is not appropriate for more pronounced structural damage.
 In these instances, you may need a larger restoration, such as a dental crown.
 In particularly severe cases, we may need to extract the tooth and replace it with a dental implant.
 Bonding and porcelain veneers can address many of the same concerns.
 Generally, however, veneers are a better option for more noticeably compromised teeth.
-During your consultation, Dr. Demille or Dr. MacKay can assess your smile and make an honest treatment recommendation.
+During your consultation, Dr. Chris DeMille or Dr. Parker DeMille can assess your smile and make an honest treatment recommendation.